 These units would be a nice retreat during the build-up or wet season months.

 Ensuite & Log Cabins

-These two options are real rustic treasures, which allow you to relax and enjoy the simple pleasures.
+These two options are real rustic treasures, which allow you to relax and enjoy simple pleasures.

 Both are almost identical with the slightest differences.
 The ensuite cabin has its own ensuite bathroom, whereas the log cabin has a shared facility with the neighbouring log cabin.
 And the ensuite cabin has three single beds & the log cabin has two.
 Both cabins have a queen bed as the main bed.

 They are the only differences.
 Both are located on the eastern side, very close to the eastern beach.
-Both are well set up for self catering, with everything you will need.
+Both are well set up for self-catering, with everything you will need.
 They are well ventilated with fans provided.
-All linen and towels are provided, minimal packing required.
+All linen and towels are provided, and minimal packing is required.

 Mini Safari Tents

 These mini safari tents are a great option for anyone who has jumped in a 4WD in Broome and scooted up the Cape for a few days